-AISI S220 permits the design of wall studs to be based on either a Non-composite Assembly Design or a Composite Assembly Design.
+AISI S220 permits the design of wall studs to be based on either a Non-Composite Assembly Design or a Composite Assembly Design.

-In the case of Non-composite Assembly Design, AISI S220 prescribes adjustments to the target reliability index, safety factor and resistance factor per AISI S100 [CSA S136] due to the reduced consequence of failure inherent in such systems that are lightly loaded and not a part of the gravity load resisting system, lateral force resisting system or building envelope.
+In the case of Non-Composite Assembly Design, AISI S220 prescribes adjustments to the target reliability index, safety factor and resistance factor per AISI S100 [CSA S136] due to the reduced consequence of failure inherent in such systems that are lightly loaded and not a part of the gravity load-resisting system, lateral force-resisting system or building envelope.
 AISI S100 [CSA S136] establishes that where members do not meet the requirements for calculation in AISI S100 [CSA S136], performance may be established from one of two methods: Section A1.2(a) using tests, or Section A1.2(b) using rational engineering analysis.

-Traditional ASD practice for composite interior partition wall studs have employed $\Omega$ = 1.5; consequently, AISI S220 prescribes a 10 percent reduction on the traditional safety factor of 1.67 for flexural members.
+Traditional ASD practice for composite interior partition wall studs have employed $\Omega = 1.5$; consequently, AISI S220 prescribes a 10 percent reduction on the traditional safety factor of 1.67 for flexural members.
 This equates to a 10 percent increase in the resistance factor when using LRFD or LSD.

-For acceptable levels of variability (i.e., reasonably low $V_p$ ) this corresponds to a $\beta_0$ =1.6 (for LRFD with $M_m$ = 1.10, $V_m$ = 0.10, $F_m$ = 1.00 and $V_F$ = 0.05).
-Note, for this lower level of reliability, $\phi$ calculated per Specification Equation F1.1-2 may be greater than 1.0.
-A $\phi$ greater than 1.0 (just like a $\phi$ less than 1.0) simply reflects the necessary change in the nominal strength [resistance] such that the target reliability is achieved.
+For acceptable levels of variability (i.e., reasonably low V_p) this corresponds to a β_0 =1.6 for LRFD and β_0 =1.82 for LSD (with M_m = 1.10, V_m = 0.10, F_m = 1.00 and V_F = 0.05).
+The β_0 value for LSD in Section B.1(a)(ii) will give the same reliability as ASD when the design is based on Section F1 of S100 [CSA S136].
+Note, for this lower level of reliability, φ calculated per Specification Equation F1.1-2 may be greater than 1.0.
+A φ greater than 1.0 (just like a φ less than 1.0) simply reflects the necessary change in the nominal strength [resistance] such that the target reliability is achieved.

-Calibration of $\beta_0$ to past practice reflects that for composite interior partition wall studs and other nonstructural members, the consequence of failure is less severe than for other structural members.
+Calibration of β_0 to past practice reflects that for composite interior partition wall studs and other nonstructural members, the consequence of failure is less severe than for other structural members.
 In the case of Composite Assembly Design, AISI S220 prescribes testing due to the lack of rational engineering analysis methods based upon appropriate theory and related test data.
+The β_0 value for LSD in Section B.1(b) for composite assemblies is taken from Section F1.1(a), Appendix B of S100 [CSA S136] and will give the same reliability as ASD when the design is based on testing.